 Just to guys, give you an idea.
 I last year went through it.
-I decided that Fridays were going to be my day.
-Because you're saying like weekly, you know, just don't wait till the quarterly to, you know, go over your numbers and stuff.
-But weekly.
+I decided that Fridays were going to be my day because you're saying weekly.
+Just don't wait till the quarterly to, you know, go over your numbers and stuff, but weekly.

-And then I was reviewing the expenses.
-And I'm so glad.
+I was reviewing the expenses and I'm so glad.
 Especially now with this downturn that I've cut, my expenses were everything that I need to run.
 The business is there.
 But the subscriptions….

 I was surprised, Sylvia, how easy it is to forget when you say you're doing a campaign with social media, then you sign up for this and then, you know, months go by.
 You're not really using it.